 Upon separation from the University, for any reason, the Lifecycle Program equipment must be returned to either the IT Service Desk or the local technical support teams in the Academic Unit.

-It is prohibited to affix stickers, adornments, or to alter anything on the body of the equipment that could affect the value of the machine when it is returned to the leasing vendors.
+It is prohibited to affix stickers, adornments, or to alter anything on the body of the equipment that could affect the value of the machine when it is returned to the manufacturers.

 In order to contain costs and realize maintenance and support efficiencies, the University community is provided with a list of approved computer systems from which to choose.
 The equipment standards are developed by an ad hoc committee recruited by the Vice President for Information Technology from among the various administrative and academic units that comprise the University.
 The Committee is charged to review the hardware options available in relation to campus needs and to recommend specific hardware configurations that best meet the features and functionality requirements of the University overall.